aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/aptos_coin.md

 ## Function `delegate_mint_capability`

-Only callable in tests and testnets where the core resources account exists.
-Create delegated token for the address so the account could claim MintCapability later.
+Only callable in tests and testnets where the core resources account exists.<br/> Create delegated token for the address so the account could claim MintCapability later.

 <pre><code>public entry fun delegate_mint_capability(account: signer, to: address)<br/></code></pre>